YaelHamrani/Siemens-Prisma-3T-MRI-Scanner-gui-for-ECG-analysis/README.md

     ![image](https://github.com/user-attachments/assets/0590c48f-b1d8-45d5-8ac7-f6aa8d8f0bc9)

-    The red circles are the tags of the R-peaks, the yellow * are a local maxima used as refferance.
+    The red circles are the tags of the R-peaks, the yellow * are a local maxima used as reference.
 To correctly tag a window use the "Remove Peaks" and "Add Peak" buttons.
-As appears in the image above not all red circels are inplace ,  press "Remove Peaks" , stand on each red circle you wish to remove (it will remove the closest one to the cross (+) apears on the graph), now press "Add Peak" put the cross(+) marker on the peak , this will add a red circle on the closest * local maxima. in case that you identify a R-peak that is not marked with * , use "Special Add" button than place the cross (+) exactly on the R-peak (in this case you have to be very precise). to move between time window use the >> and << buttons.
+As appears in the image above not all red circles are in place , press "Remove Peaks", stand on each red circle you wish to remove (it will remove the closest one to the cross (+) that appears on the graph), now press "Add Peak" and put the cross (+) marker on the peak.
+This will add a red circle on the closest * local maxima.
+In case you identify a R-peak that is not marked with *, use the "Special Add" button to place the cross (+) exactly on the R-peak (in this case you have to be very precise).
+To move between time windows use the >> and << buttons.

-    The red circles R-peaks uses findpeaks matlab function: https://www.mathworks.com/help/wavelet/ug/r-wave-detection-in-the-ecg.html , at the begining of each file loading you can try and adjust: "MinPeakHeight", "MinPeakProminence" and "MinPeakDistance" all paramaters of findpeaks function. * only do it once per file before taging don't change every time window.
-Below is an example of a well taged window:
+    The red circles R-peaks use findpeaks matlab function: https://www.mathworks.com/help/wavelet/ug/r-wave-detection-in-the-ecg.html.
+At the beginning of each file loading process, you can try and adjust all parameters of findpeaks function: "MinPeakHeight", "MinPeakProminence" and "MinPeakDistance".  * Only do this once per file before tagging!
+Don't change every time window.
+Below is an example of a well tagged window:

     ![image](https://github.com/user-attachments/assets/c37cf388-a9cf-4da3-b0a9-40868b8f8c7f)
-7. Press "Save Peaks" to save the new taged R-Peaks.
-This will create subfolder of the task in the output directory path you entered in the configuration file.
+7. Press "Save Peaks" to save the newly tagged R-Peaks.
+This will create a subfolder of the task in the output directory path you entered in the configuration file.
 It is possible to exit a file and return to it to continue tagging.
-Everytime you save for the same log file the old file will be saved in the old dir.
-Below an example of the output directory, where the outputdir in config.m was "yaelcodes/Maayan/PhysioOutput/HR", when saving for the first time , the "MIST" directory automaticly created.
+Every time you save for the same log file the old file will be saved in the old dir.
+Below is an example of the output directory, where the outputdir in config.m was "yaelcodes/Maayan/PhysioOutput/HR", when saving for the first time , the "MIST" directory automatically created.

     ![image](https://github.com/user-attachments/assets/6e63bac6-98b4-475d-b1db-1aabb4986a35)

-8. Output : each log file corresponds to mat file where we have pkx and pky values , those correspond to the signals R-peaks x and y.
-The pkx are the values of the time in seconds where R-peak occored , this can easily evaluate the mean HR and HRV per task.
+8. Output: Each log file corresponds to a mat file where we have pkx and pky values, these values correspond to the signals R-peaks x and y.
+The pkx are the values of the time in seconds where R-peak occurred, which can easily evaluate the mean HR and HRV per task.

    ![image](https://github.com/user-attachments/assets/c7e44882-8720-4faa-a4d0-d01ea5dbe9dd)

-9. Load new file: use << button on the app upper left side , this will redirect you to the loading window (3.)
+9. Load new file: Use << button on the App upper left side to load a new file.
+This will redirect you to the loading window (3.)